baer95/Request/README.md

 Request
 =======
-A Class that parses REQUEST-Data so that it can be used safely later in the code.
+A Class that parses REQUEST-Data so that it can be used safely later in your webproject.

 Components
 ----------